kazcare/quizalanche/README.md

 [Back to Top](#table-of-contents)

 <a></a>
-### Validator Testing
+## Validator Testing

+### HTML
-* No errors were detected by W3C validator for all html files.
+* No errors were detected by official W3C validator for html file.

+### CSS
-* No issues were indicated by W3C CSS (Jigsaw) validator for css file.
+* No issues were indicated by official W3C CSS (Jigsaw) validator for css file.

+### JavaScript
-* No error was found by Jshint.
+* No errors were found when passing through Jshint validator.

-* I confirmed that colours and fonts are readable.
+    - The following mertics were returned:
+    - There are 5 functions in this file.
+    - Function with the largest signature take 1 arguments, while the median is 0.
+    - Largest function has 16 statements in it, while the median is 11.
+    - The most complex function has a cyclomatic complexity value of 4 while the median is 1.

 * I used the lighthouse option in the Google Chrome Dev Tools to verify the website integrity.
 Following is the screenshot of the report.